AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-wilms-tumor-06/notebook/README.md

 - `04_annotation_Across_Samples_exploration.html` is the output of the [`04_annotation_Across_Samples_exploration.Rmd`](../notebook/04_annotation_Across_Samples_exploration.Rmd) notebook.
 In brief, we explored the label transfer results across all samples in the Wilms tumor dataset SCPCP000006 in order to identify a few samples that we can begin next analysis steps with.

+One way to evaluate the label transfer is to look at the mapping score for each label being transfered, which more or less correspond to the certainty for a label transfer to be _TRUE_.
+We render the notebook with different thresholds for the mapping score and evaluate the impact of filtering out cells with a mapping score below 0.5, 0.75, 0.85 and 0.95.

 ## Exploratory analysis

 We selected in [`04_annotation_Across_Samples_exploration.Rmd`](../notebook/04_annotation_Across_Samples_exploration.Rmd) 5 samples to test for aneuploidy and CNV inference: